Gualaceo Canton

-Gualaceo, nicknamed “El Jardin del Azuay” (The Garden of Azuay), is a canton in the sierra region of Ecuador in the Azuay Province.
-It is located 35 km east from the city of Cuenca and is one of the biggest cities in Azuay.
+Gualaceo Canton, nicknamed “El Jardin del Azuay” (The Garden of Azuay), is a canton in the sierra region of Ecuador in the Azuay Province.
+The seat of the canton Gualaceo, is located 35 km east from the city of Cuenca and is one of the biggest cities in Azuay.

-Gualaceo has 38.587 inhabitants, is crossed by the three rivers Santa Bárbara, San Francisco and Guaymincay, and carries the nickname “El Jardin del Azuay” due to the natural surroundings and mountains.
-The city currently holds the title of Cultural Heritage Site of the Nation.
+Gualaceo Canton has a population of 43,188.
+It is crossed by the three rivers Santa Bárbara, San Francisco and Guaymincay, and carries the nickname “El Jardin del Azuay” due to the natural surroundings and mountains.
+The city of Gualaceo currently holds the title of Cultural Heritage Site of the Nation.
 Gualaceo became an independent canton on the 25 June 1824.